 If you’re considering dental implants for replacing lost teeth, you might want to visit an oral surgeon.
 Oral and maxillofacial surgeons are experts at performing a number of procedures including the placement of dental implants.
 These specialists have advanced training and focused education in implant dentistry to restore your oral function and safeguard your oral health.

 The Training and Education of an Oral Surgeon

 An oral and maxillofacial surgeon (OMS) has advanced training and education in addition to receiving a standard doctor of dental surgery degree.
 This gives an OMS a deep understanding of oral anatomy as well as the effects of diseases on health and oral function.

 After receiving degrees in oral surgery, an oral surgeon might perform residencies and fellowships at oral and maxillofacial surgery practices and at hospitals to hone their expertise.
 They must also pass rigorous board examinations to practice as a specialist.

-When it comes to implant dentistry, an OMS’ education and training is especially beneficial to receiving quality care.
+When it comes to implant dentistry, an OMS’ education and training are especially beneficial to receiving quality care.
 Placing dental implants requires great precision and a complex understanding of oral anatomy.
-This paired with their familiarity on performing surgical procedures can translate to enjoying comfortable and effective treatment outcomes.
+This paired with their familiarity with performing surgical procedures can translate to enjoying comfortable and effective treatment outcomes.

 Dental implants are the ideal tooth replacement method.
 They support bone retention as well as neighboring biological teeth.
 Call Stonebriar Facial & Oral Surgery today to reserve an implant dentistry consultation with our oral surgeon.